 What weight and yardage is your yarn?

-Buachaille was inspired by and raised in, the dramatic landscapes of Scotland.
-The yarn comes in a beautiful palette of ten shades which reflect Kate’s highland surroundings (three naturals and seven dyed shades) : squall (natural charcoal grey); haar (natural silver grey); ptarmigan (natural white); hedder (heather pink); highland coo (rust/ orange); between weathers (mid blue); yaffle (woodpecker green); Islay (teal); furze (gorse yellow); and macallum (raspberry red).
+Buachaille was inspired by the dramatic landscapes of Scotland.
+The yarn comes in a beautiful palette of eleven shades which reflect Kate’s surroundings (three naturals and seven dyed shades) : squall (natural charcoal grey); haar (natural silver grey); ptarmigan (natural white); hedder (heather pink); highland coo (rust/ orange); between weathers (mid blue); yaffle (woodpecker green); Islay (teal); furze (gorse yellow); macallum (raspberry red); and moonlicht night (deep blue)

 Where can I buy Buachaille?